thesomewhatyou/TOTB-checker/README.md

 5. Run `python bot.py`.
 Enjoy knowing who's Twisted!

-*This bot is an open-source fan project and is not officially affiliated with Dandy's World or its creators.*
-*Bot created with help from Jules from Google.*
-*Last updated: July 2, 2025*
+i am suffering

+This is not affiliated with BlushCrunch studios and if infringing can be taken down.